qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ```

-Other languages require us to encode all of this information in a method name, lead‐ ing to method naming patterns like that shown in Example 12-14.
+Other languages require us to encode all of this information in a method name, leading to method naming patterns like that shown in Example 12-14.

 Example 12-14.
 Some sample method naming patterns
 ```